segmentio/segment-docs/src/connections/destinations/catalog/smartlook/index.md

 1. From the Segment web app, click **Catalog**.
 2. Search for "Smartlook" in the Catalog, select it, and choose which of your sources to connect the destination to.
-3. Drop in the "Project Key" into your Segment Settings UI which you can find from your [project settings](https://www.smartlook.com/app/dashboard/settings/projects) after clicking the **Tracking code** link.
+3. Enter the "Project Key" into your Segment Settings UI which you can find from your [project settings](https://www.smartlook.com/app/dashboard/settings/projects) after clicking the **Tracking code** link.
 4. In about 45 minutes the CDN will be updated and Smartlook's recording snippet will be loaded into your page.